 5. Determine how you want to prioritize student enrollment after the First Friday.
 Some instructors choose to prioritize students in the order they were on the waitlist.
 Others prioritize graduating seniors.

 · NOTE: Some students will be unable to add the class even if you wish to let them off of the waitlist or enroll after the first Friday.
 These students may have financial holds on their accounts or may have overloaded their courses and will need to petition the University to allow for an increased number of credits that semester.
-I can help you determine if any of the students you want to let in are in this position.
-If they are, you will need to email the student letting them know you grant permission for them to add the course, but that they’ll need to work with their advisor to properly enroll.
+Students can sort these issues out with their primary acacdemic advisor to properly enroll.

 7. It is not recommended that you permit students to enroll past the second Friday.
 After the second Friday, students must petition the University for permission to enroll, in addition to having instructor and departmental permission.
 However, you may consider this in exceptional circumstances.
 Should this arise, contact the Program Coordinator for further assistance.